kjhealy/kieranhealy.hugo/content/blog/american/index.markdown

 At the ceremony, everyone taking the Oath sat on one side of the room.
 Family members and guests all sat on the other side of the room, or stood at the back when they ran out of seats.
 We were assigned specific seats because at the end of the ceremony new citizens get their certificate of citizenship, and these must be handed out in the right order.
 We were reminded, in a nice moment of practical ordinary-language philosophy, that while the certificate was an important document, it was the moment of taking the oath that would make us citizens.
 On the way in we had to surrender our Green Cards, which I knew was going to happen but nevertheless gave me a small and unexpected jolt.

-{{% figure src="dropceiling.jpeg" alt="Give me your tired, your poor, Your huddled masses yearning to breathe free" caption="" %}}
+{{% figure src="dropceiling.jpeg" alt="Give me your tired, your poor, Your huddled masses yearning to breathe free" caption="" class="full-width" %}}

 The ceremony room was the kind of place, if you are an academic like me, you might expect to be named "Salon C" or "Wabash Room" or "Sequoia East" and be the site of a sparsely-attended conference talk.
 The two main differences were the words stenciled on the slightly dropped ceiling, and the fact that the room was full up and alive with nervous energy.
 At the front of the room there was a large-screen TV.
 The person leading the ceremony---who, coincidentally, was the USCIS Officer who had interviewed me a couple of months ago---introduced himself and welcomed everyone.
 All the staff were dignified and low-key delighted.
 The ceremony opened with a two-minute video that consisted of Ken Burns effect pans over still images and with [W.G.
 Snuffy Walden](https://en.wikipedia.org/wiki/W._G._Snuffy_Walden) music underneath.
 The Statue of Liberty.
 Ellis Island.
 Immigrants arriving in the nineteenth century at various locations.
 And then photographs of the modern equivalents of those people.
 I began to worry that I might have something in my eye.